Retrofitting hazardous ground gas protection measures in existing or refurbished buildings (C795D)

 This publication provides good practice guidance on the retrofitting of hazardous ground gas protection measures in existing buildings where these measures were absent, inadequate or faulty, as well as buildings subject to extension (lateral or basement) or refurbishment.
 It is relevant to the risk assessor, designer, installer, verifier, and regulator involved in such a project.
 Throughout this guide hazardous ground gas is used as an overarching term to refer to permanent gases, methane, carbon dioxide and carbon monoxide, and to volatile organic compounds (VOCs), and radon.

 Please place your order for a PDF copy of this publication here.
-Our Customer Service team will email a link to a secure area of our website within 24 hours so you can download your report.
+Our Customer Services will email a link to a secure area of our website within 24 hours so you can download your guide.

 Trouble downloading this PDF?